alexpron/DL_fetus/README.md

 `Normalisation.ipynb` normalises the 3D images.
 It also generates 2D images from the 3D stack images (for both training and testing datasets).

+`UNetPytorch_vs_UNetDou.ipynb` compares the results obtained from both basic UNet and residual UNet (backbone network from the FetalCPSeg architecture).

+`Res_UNet_Multiclass.ipynb` compares the results obtained from single label studies (CSF+V, CP, WM) with the results obtained from the multilabel segmentation of these three masks.

 # Mesocentre